 The resulting translation quality from this simple but effective process is substantially better than using either technology in isolation.
 In turn, this overcomes one of the major shortcomings of NMT that would normally frustrate editors and linguists tasked to review and refine the machine translation output prior to publishing.

-Available as three Platform Editions specifically designed to match different business needs.
+Available as two Platform Editions specifically designed to match different business needs.